Cambridge 2000: King's Hedges Road

 Outline planning permission was granted in July 2003.
 Full planning permission was granted in June 2005.
 Work on the site started in September 2005.
 The development became known as Arbury Park.

-It was mooted that the Cambridge Historical Resource and Cultural Centre (HRCC) might also be located here, but in 2005 it was decided that this would instead be more suitable as part of the railway area development.
+It was mooted that the Cambridgeshire Historical Resource and Cultural Centre (HRCC) might also be located here, but in 2005 it was decided that this would instead be more suitable as part of the railway area development.

 The first non-residential building, the Orchard Park Community Primary School, opened in September 2007.

-Other photographs within 300 m:
+Other photographs within 200 m: